Generally speaking, there are two different types of soil amendments. You’ll find man-made (inorganic) amendments and natural or organic amendments.

 - If your soil is heavy clay, you will want to add eight or ten pounds of limestone for every 100 square feet.

-For a quicker acidity adjustment you can add wood ash which will also deliver a healthy dose of trace elements and potassium to your soil.
+One of the uses for wood ash is for a quick acidity adjustment which will also deliver a healthy dose of trace elements and potassium to your soil.
 You must be careful not to add too much, though.

 Adding excessive amounts of wood ash can alter your soil’s pH levels very drastically and cause imbalances.
 The best thing to do is wait until wintertime and then scatter a couple of pounds per 100 square feet to the surface of your garden area .